John Bell (farmer): Bell Witch

 Bell became a successful farmer and gained prominence in his new abode.
-It is said that sometime late in 1816, John and his daughter Betsy Bell began to be plagued by a goblin-like entity that came to be known as either the Bell Witch or Kate Batts Witch (after Kate Batts, a neighbour of the Bell family).
+It is said that sometime late in 1816, John and his daughter Betsy Bell began to be plagued by a goblin-like entity that came to be known as either the Bell Witch or Kate Batts Witch (after Kate Batts, a neighbor of the Bell family).
 The Bell Witch apparently appeared to John one day when he was inspecting his fields.
 It took the form of an animal, but ran off before he could shoot it.
 The entity then began attacking family members and even visitors to the house, and began haunting the community.
 The witch became known far and wide, and even Andrew Jackson visited the Bell household in 1819 to experience the Witch at first hand.

 Bell's subsequent affliction was most likely a neurological disorder.
 Very little was known about such disorders in the early nineteenth century, and few treatment options were available, although the Scottish anatomist Sir Charles Bell discovered a neurological disorder that yielded symptoms almost identical to those displayed by John Bell at the onset of his affliction.

-John Bell died on December 20, 1820, at the age of 70.
+John Bell died on December 19, 1820, at the age of 70.
 After his death, the witch was no longer reported as attacking Bell's family.
 The Bell Witch is said to have disrupted the funeral service, singing bawdy drinking songs.
+The Bell Witch was said to have said she "fixed him," and "i did it," and "he will not get up," after the murder occurred.
+John Bell is reportedly the first person in history to be recorded as passing away due to supernatural causes.